jimrong79/Data-Science/Social_Networks_Ads/README.md

 The goal is to set up a machine learning model to target new users who are more likely to buy the product from your client.

-Mulitple classification techniques were tried and the models' performance were validated by confusion matrix.
+Three classification techniques were tried separately and the models' performance were validated.

 ## Logistic Regression
 First we try it out with logistic regression.
 A linear classification model.
 We split the data to 300 training set and 100 test set.